OpenEugene/little-help-book-web/README.md

 A static asset.
 This compiles data for including in the project when deployed.
 It's a build-time static asset.
 It's like JAM-Stack that way.
 There are two options for accessing the Airtable data: with and without the static data.

-Without the static data, the data is accessed from Airtable everytime you go to a page.
+Without the static asset, the data is accessed from Airtable everytime you go to a page.
 The advantage is that you get the most up-to-date version of the data.
 The disadvantage is that it takes longer for the page to load.

-With static data, you get the version of the data from the last time the compiled data was created.
+With the static asset, you get the version of the data from the last time the compiled data was created.
 Pro: faster load.
 Con: out-of-date data.

 To switch between options, edit the `useCache` variable at the top of `src/dal.js` (`true` uses cache, `false` doesn't).